-Qantas double status credit offer: Important things to know
+Qantas Double Status Credit offers: Important things to know

-While the 2019 Qantas double status credits offer presented a unique opportunity to fast track to a higher membership level, there are a number of restrictions levied to the promotion.
-Travellers should be aware of the following terms and conditions:
+While Qantas double status credit offers present a unique opportunity to fast track to a higher membership level, there are typically a number of restrictions levied to the promotion.
+Travellers should be aware that the following terms and conditions usually apply:

 - Qantas operated flights only.
 The current double status credits promotion applies to flights operated by Qantas only (with a QF flight number).
 This means that Qantas-ticketed flights on Jetstar or partner airlines like Emirates are off the table.

 - A specific booking and travel period.
 The current Qantas double status credits promotion requires travellers to register within the specified time period, and then travel in a second specified time period.
-Registration and/or travel outside the eligible time periods will render your journey as non qualifying.
+Registration and/or travel outside the eligible time periods will render your journey non-qualifying.